Remote Software Access

 1. Install the AAP client

-For Mac OS or Windows devices, download the appropriate Aqua Accelerated Protocol (AAP) client.
+For Mac OS (10.13 or earlier) or Windows devices, download the appropriate Aqua Accelerated Protocol (AAP) client.

 2. Set the resolution of your client to 1024x768

 In the Mac AAP client, go to the AAP Client menu > Preferences and set Display Resolution to 1024x768.
 This option is on the main screen in the Windows AAP client.
 If you are using an RDP client, you will need to locate the resolution setting in its preferences.

 In your client, enter TERMINAL.SCL.UTAH.EDU for the server or address.
 Enter your uNID and password if the option is available and click connect.
 Otherwise your will be prompted for your login after connecting.